 In order to update information on the profile, please claim it.
 Claiming a DocSpot profile is free of charge and easy to do.
 To begin the claiming process go to the DocSpot profile and click on the blue "Claim Profile" link located on the profile page.

-In order to minimize the chance of identity fraud, we verify identity by delivering a verification code using a phone or fax number from a trusted source (such as hospital and government directories).
+In order to minimize the chance of identity fraud, we verify identity by delivering a verification code using a phone, fax number, or mailing address from a trusted source (such as hospital and government directories).

-The form you are taken to after clicking on the "Claim Profile" link will ask how you would like to receive your verification code: Choose a contact number and a contact method (Automated call, Fax, or Call from a DocSpot Staff member).
+The form you are taken to after clicking on the "Claim Profile" link will ask how you would like to receive your verification code: Choose a contact number and a contact method (Automated call, Fax, Call from a DocSpot Staff member, or Mail).

 Once you receive your verification code enter it into the appropriate field to verify your identity.
 Once you choose a username and password for your account you can complete the account creation and update the DocSpot profile.